-&lt;sup>18 Article 32 of the anti-trafficking law states that individuals recognized as professional smugglers under this law will be subject to a maximum fine, in addition to the confiscation of the smuggled goods.
+18 Article 32 of the anti-trafficking law states that individuals recognized as professional smugglers under this law will be subject to a maximum fine, in addition to the confiscation of the smuggled goods.

-&lt;sup>19 Article 63 of the Anti-Smuggling of Goods Law specifies that all the general rules and regulations related to the crimes and violations covered by this law are in accordance with the Islamic Penal Code.
+19 Article 63 of the Anti-Smuggling of Goods Law specifies that all the general rules and regulations related to the crimes and violations covered by this law are in accordance with the Islamic Penal Code.

-are deemed more suitable for contemporary conditions and are considered more acceptable from both domestic and international perspectives (Rahami, 2012: 32).
+This law primarily focuses on employing various financial penalties and imprisonment as the key criminal responses.
+In this direction, corporal punishments have been replaced with sanctions that are deemed more suitable for contemporary conditions and are considered more acceptable from both domestic and international perspectives (Rahami, 2012: 32).